soudev/knowledge.mine/stuff/nodejs.md

 ### fake data

+* [MockBin](http://mockbin.com/) - allows you to generate custom endpoints to test, mock, and track HTTP requests & responses between libraries, sockets and APIs.

 * [Testing Private State and Mocking Dependencies | How To Node - NodeJS](http://howtonode.org/testing-private-state-and-mocking-deps)

 * [[GitHub] Marak / Faker.js](https://github.com/marak/Faker.js) - Generate fake data in the browser and Node.js with FakerJS